rsnemmen/Git-for-busy-people/README.md

 git diff
 ```

 Once you are done with your editing, you want to save the state  of the project.
 I like to think of this using an analogy with videogames: you save your game and can easily go back in time, if things go wrong later.
-In the git world, saving the game is called "commit":
+In the git world, saving the game is called *commit*:

 ```
 git commit -am "added the discussion section and figure with time variability"
 ```

 When you commit, don't forget to include a short description of what you changed.
-If you want to describe things in more details, just issue `git commit`.
+If you want to describe things in more details, just issue `git commit -a`.
 This will open a text editor which will prompt you for a description of what changed.
 It is standard practice to begin the commit message with a single short (less than 50 character) line summarizing the change, followed by a blank line and then a more thorough description.

 ## Uploading your changes to collaborators